Date

 Project status

-The Froebel Trust provided a grant to fund an innovative research project at a Froebelian inspired research nursery in 2024.
-The project aims to listen to children about their sense of identity and belonging in an intergenerational setting.
+The project listens to children about their sense of identity and belonging in an intergenerational setting.
 It is led by Dr Kay Heslop and Dr Charmaine Agius Ferrante at Northumbria University.

 Ready Generations Nursery in Belong is fully integrated within the Belong Care Village in Chester UK.
 As part of the Nursery’s daily provision, babies and children are given the choice to enjoy regular time with their grandfriends, eating in the bistro, playing, learning together and sharing time outdoors in the garden or exploring the local community.